MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-cluster-cache-policy-command.md

 ## Arguments

 *PolicyParameter* - Define one or more policy parameters.
+For parameters, see [cache policy](cachepolicy.md).

 ## Returns